crossroads/crm_super_tags/README.markdown

 Installation
 ============

-1) This plugin requires the 'crm_tags' plugin.
-This plugin needs the acts-as-taggable-on-gem.
+1) This plugin requires the 'crm_tags' plugin, and some gem dependencies.
-   Add the following line to the bottom of your Gemfile:
+   Add these lines to the bottom of your Gemfile:

     gem 'acts-as-taggable-on', '>= 2.0.6'
+    gem 'acts_as_list'

-  Then run `bundle install` to install the gem.
+  Then run `bundle install`.

 2) Install the 'crm_tags' plugin: